 - /proc/meminfo – Info about system memory (see above example).

-- /proc/misc – Miscellaneous drivers registered for miscellaneous major device.
+- /proc/misc – Miscellaneous drivers registered for the miscellaneous major devices.

 - /proc/modules – Currently loaded kernel modules.

-- /proc/mounts – List of all mounts in use by system.
+- /proc/mounts – List of all mounts in use by the system.

 - /proc/partitions – Detailed info about partitions available to the system.